-This collection brings together previously published articles featuring publicly engaged humanities scholarship from across the Routledge, Taylor & Francis program.
+This collection brings together previously published articles and book chapters featuring publicly engaged humanities scholarship from across the Routledge, Taylor & Francis program.
 Together, they show how public engagement can lead to—and indeed enhance—publication, a core expectation for faculty promotion and tenure in the humanities.
 They are also a testament to how publishing can raise the profile of the processes, outcomes, and overall impact of publicly engaged humanities initiatives.

 The publications in this collection include a range of formats, including case studies and considerations of publicly engaged projects in the context of larger disciplinary and interdisciplinary studies.
-Significantly, published publicly engaged humanities scholarship comes from across humanities disciplines and appears in a variety of Routledge, Taylor & Francis journals—ranging from primary disciplinary journals to journals devoted to engagement with social issues, innovative scholarship, pedagogy, and community development.
+Significantly, published publicly engaged humanities scholarship comes from across humanities disciplines and appears in a variety of Routledge, Taylor & Francis books and journals—ranging from primary disciplinary journals to publications devoted to engagement with social issues, innovative scholarship, pedagogy, health advocacy, and community development.
 The breadth in disciplinary background, format, and venue is encouraging, suggesting that scholars should consider different approaches to publishing both in their disciplines and in connection with their work’s areas of impact.